hallmao/Projeto-IC-2014/README.md

 Nelson A.Pires

 You are listed as one of the authors of this paper.

-To enter the LACLO 2014 Web pages you should visit
+Para compilar no pyinstaller, favor utilizar: python pyinstaller.py -F --noconsole --windowed  graf_teste_wGUI_3.py